alkanoidev/motivate/README.md

 - **The **idea** is to press on a button and randomly select one quote with the author from API to print on the screen.**
 - This application was made as a practice.
 ## Features:
-- JSON parsing from URL.
+- JSON parsing from URL
-- Splash Screen.
+- Splash Screen
-- Loading images from URL.
+- Loading images from URL
-- Checking Internet Connection.
+- Checking Internet Connection
+- Coroutines
 ## Screenshots:
 ![failed to load](https://github.com/alkanoidev/motivate/blob/main/screenshots/Google%20Pixel%204.png)
 ![failed to load](https://github.com/alkanoidev/motivate/blob/main/screenshots/Google%20Pixel%2041.png)